paradise-fi/divine/doc/manual/using.md

 >
 ```

+There are a few commands we could use in this situation.
+For instance,
-We can start by executing the `start` command which starts the program and stops
-at the beginning of the `main` function; however, since we have the error trace,
+the `start` command brings the program to the beginning of the `main`
+function (skipping the internal program initialization process).
+However, since
-we will instead jump to the end of the trace with `trace 0^182` (the sequence of
+we have the error trace, we will instead jump to the end of the trace with `trace 0^182`
-numbers after the `trace` keyword should be replaced by value taken from
+(the sequence of numbers after the `trace` keyword should be replaced by the value taken from
 `choices made` from the output of `divine verify`).
 The simulator now outputs
-identifiers of produced states, together with outputs the program printed so far
+identifiers of the produced states, together with outputs the program printed so far
 (prefixed with `T:`), and ends just after the last choice before the error.
 We
 can now let the simulator run the program until the error is found (or a new
 state is produced) with `stepa`.